You’d be hard pushed to find anyone with more experience in design research than John.

 Globe-trotting Brit Frankie loves to immerse herself in culture.

-When she’s not in the office or popping back to Europe for a quick family visit, you’ll find this self-professed ‘art dork’ browsing one of NYC’s many galleries.
+When she’s not at her desk or popping back to Europe for a quick family visit, you’ll find this self-professed ‘art dork’ browsing museums, at home whipping up baked goods for friends, or playing the ukulele to her many, many plants.

 In her Sociology degree, Lauren focussed her studies on the emotional relationship consumers have with brands, and how this affects buying behaviour.
 From here, she went on to work in a product development role at furniture design retailer, Made.